GnoX/ha-ef-ble/README.md

 ᴬ Only available on AC Pro variant
 ᴹ Only available on Max variant
 ᴾ Only available on Pro variant
-ᵁ Only available on Ultra variant
+ᵁ Only available on Ultra and Ultra X variants
 ¹ Not available when there's no base load timeframe or more than 1 timeframe configured.
 </details>